mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 Mia-Platform Console enables certain Users to control other identities ability to access resources.
 This grants them ownership over the decision-making process regarding which resources are accessible and at what level of authorization. -->

-I gruppi, cosi come le identities, possono avere dei ruoli sulle seguenti risorse:
+I gruppi, cosi come le Identities, possono avere dei ruoli sulle seguenti risorse:

 * Company
 * Project